takamin/hash-arg/README.md

 When the declaration is separated by space, it represents the type and its name.

-And, when it is separated by semi-colon, those are the name and its type.
+And, when it is separated by a colon, those are the name and its type.

 ```